PATIENCE-ONAH/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that lists all files in the current directory and the parents current working directory Create a symbolic link
 A script that copies all the HTML files
+A script that prints the type of file